Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: and DY pair production

 In \PB-TMD distributions, the intrinsic-$\kt$ distribution is introduced at the starting scale $\mu_0$ of the evolution through a TMD distribution ${\cal A}_a(x,{\bf k},\mu_0^2)$, with ${\bf k}$ being the two-dimensional transverse-momentum vector and $\kt = |{\bf k}|$.
 This distribution is parametrised in terms of a collinear parton density at the starting scale, convoluted with an intrinsic-$\kt$ distribution described as a Gaussian of width $\sigma$:

-The width of the Gaussian distribution of the intrinsic $\kt$, $\sigma$, is related to the commonly used root-mean-square intrinsic-transverse-momentum parameter $q_s$ via $q_s=\sqrt{2}\,\sigma$.
+The Gaussian width $\sigma$ of the intrinsic-$\kt$ distribution is related to the commonly used root-mean-square intrinsic-transverse-momentum parameter $\qs$ via $\qs=\sqrt{2}\,\sigma$.
 In \pythia, the primordial transverse momentum (intrinsic $\kt$) of each hard-scattering initiator is generated from a two-dimensional Gaussian distribution, in close analogy to the \PB\ input.
 However, there are differences in the treatment of parton momenta in the recoil-sharing step.

 In the standard \textsc{Pythia}\,8 approach, a recoil-sharing step enforces exact conservation of the transverse momentum of the beam system.
 This compensation redistributes the net transverse momentum among all beam-related partons, including the hard initiators and beam remnants, and leads to an effective reduction of the observed intrinsic-$\kt$ width.
-As a consequence, the fitted Gaussian width extracted from the incoming partons or from colour-singlet transverse-momentum spectra does not coincide with the input parameter $\sigma$.
-This effect is shown in the left panel of Fig.~\ref{fig:pythia-kt}: a clear deviation of the extracted $\sigma$ from the input $\sigma$ is observed, with a mild $\sqrt{s}$ dependence.
+As a consequence, the Gaussian width extracted from the incoming partons or from colour-singlet transverse-momentum spectra does not coincide with the input parameter $\sigma$.
+This effect is shown in the left panel of Fig.~\ref{fig:pythia-kt}: a clear deviation of the extracted $\sigma$ from the input $\sigma$ is observed, with a mild $\sqrts$ dependence.

 While this shift is not a principal issue, it makes the comparison of the intrinsic-$\kt$ width with other approaches difficult.
 For comparisons with \PB-TMD calculations, it is advantageous to preserve a direct and transparent relation between the input non-perturbative transverse-momentum distribution and the extracted transverse momentum.
-We therefore introduce a modified recoil prescription in \pythiaPB, in which the intrinsic transverse momentum of the hard initiating partons is kept exactly as generated, while the full recoil required by transverse-momentum conservation,
+We therefore introduce a modified recoil prescription in \pythiaPB, in which the intrinsic transverse momentum of the hard initiating partons is kept as generated, while the full recoil required by transverse-momentum conservation,

 is absorbed exclusively by the beam remnants.